husnacn/portfolioprojectfor100hires/playbook.md

   - editing
   - formatting
   - repurposing

-- Do NOT rely on AI for:
+- Avoid using AI for:
-  - ideas
   - POV
   - strategic thinking